Factors to consider for ETF Investments

 Total Expense Ratio

 One major reason why several investors prefer passive funds like ETFs over active mutual funds is that they have a relatively low expense ratio.
-An expense ratio is nothing but the recurring expenses like management costs operational and other administrative costs, which the AMC has to bear to ensure the smooth functioning of the scheme.
+An expense ratio is nothing but recurring expenses like management and operational and other administrative costs, which the AMC has to bear to ensure the smooth functioning of the scheme.
 They recover these costs through expense ratios that investors have to pay.
 Since ETFs adopt a passive investing style, the fund manager has very little say in how the scheme will generate returns.
 The passive investment style attracts a low and feasible expense ratio for ETF schemes.